AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 ## Step 1: Prepare a “receiver” for the data from {{coiote_short_name}}

 Configure a destination to which you want to forward the data.
-It can be a Kafka cluster ([https://www.confluent.io/confluent-cloud/](https://www.confluent.io/confluent-cloud/)), a bucket for data in Influx Cloud ([https://www.influxdata.com/products/influxdb-cloud/](https://www.influxdata.com/products/influxdb-cloud/)), or your own HTTP server.
+It can be a [Kafka cluster](https://www.confluent.io/confluent-cloud/), a bucket for data in [Influx Cloud](https://www.influxdata.com/products/influxdb-cloud/), or your own HTTP server.

 ## Step 2: Configure the authentication